kmgreen2/agglo/README.md

 Binge (BINary-at-the-edGE) is the main artifact of the framework.
-As the name implies, it is a single, compiled binary and can run as a stateless daemon, persistent daemon or as a standalone command.
+As the name implies, it is a single, compiled binary and can run as a stateless daemon, persistent daemon or as a stand-alone command.
 This allows the same binary to be deployed in edge gateways, as Kubernetes deployments, in load balancers, cloud (lambda) functions, or anywhere else you need to perform stream processing.
 The deployed artifact is simply a binary and a single JSON config